Fellowship and Learning Opportunities

 During St. Mary's Summer schedule, Adult Education offers, "Today's Gospel" at 9 AM in Cay's Room.
 It is an informal discussion of the Gospel passage in each week's liturgy.
 By attending this session before the 10 AM service, it is a great way to get to know fellow parishioners and to get a head start on the subject of the sermon.
 Rachel Mason will be leading the first discussions, but facilitation may be rotated in the near future.
 Please feel free to drop in or come each Sunday!

-St. Mary's Sewing Group
+St. Mary's Fellowship and Handiwork Group

 Meets Tuesdays from 10:00 am till 12 Noon at The Thomas Center for Senior Leadership.
 Please bring your current needlework, craft or see what others are working on.
 The handwork that folks work on include: knitting, mending, quilting, crocheting or making rugs.
 Coffee, tea and good conversation are included.
 Please email Margaret Sharrow for more information.